 - A. Protection of Adjacent Facilities: Contractor shall restrict Work to limits indicated on the Drawings and as specified in Section 01 11 00 Summary of the Work.
 Protect existing, adjacent facilities from damage, including soiling and debris accumulation. - B. Video and Photo Record of Existing Conditions: Contractor shall produce video record and photo records of all existing conditions within and adjacent to Project area. - 1.
 Video record shall be made with sound to record comments to identify locations and describe conditions.
 Photo records shall be made available on a USB drive - 2.
 University's Representative will accompany Contractor during recording of existing conditions but will not direct recording process. - 3.
 Video and photo record shall capture the state of existing features, including but not limited to: - a.
 Paving - b.
 Landscaping - c.
 Building surfaces - d.
-Utilities - e.
-Lighting standards, fencing, signage and other site appurtenances - 4.
+Utilities - Lighting standards, fencing, signage and other site appurtenances - 4.
 Contractor shall retain one copy and deliver one copy of video and photo record to University's Representative within seven calendar days after they have been produced. - 5.
-Video and photo record shall be used to verify restoration of existing conditions after completion of construction activities. - 6.
-Existing features not recorded shall be restored as directed by University's Representative, including reconstruction and refinishing as determined necessary by University's Representative.
+Video and photo record shall be used to verify restoration of existing conditions after completion of construction activities.